Houstonwp/blog.HoustonPerrett.com/content/post/2019-11-03-newsletter.md

 [So You Think You Have a Power Law — Well Isn't That Special?](http://bactra.org/weblog/491.html) - Power Laws come up all the time in actuarial work.
 I haven't read the paper the article is referencing, but the big takeaway for me was that sometimes are assumptions are flat out wrong.

 [SASE panel](https://idlewords.com/talks/sase_panel.htm) and [The Moral Economy of Technology](https://kieranhealy.org/blog/archives/2016/06/28/sase-panel-on-the-moral-economy-of-technology/)- I've been trying to formulate an opinion on technology and society.
 It's something I'm conflicted about.
-I don't think everyone being luddites is the answer, but I do see the negative consequences of technology can create.
+I don't think everyone being luddites is the answer, but I do see the negative consequences technology can create.